Arctanyn/Kontur-SpaceXRockets-TestTask/README.md

-# iOS Developer's Test Task
+# iOS Developer Test Task
 Test assignment for an internship at the Kontur company
 The original description of this task [here](https://github.com/Arctanyn/Kontur-TestTask/files/10716439/iOS.pdf)